BACEL Master Class Series

 Examine the impact of trauma and mental health challenges on success.
 By focusing on supports you may need as a Black entrepreneur, you’ll receive information and resources to create a comprehensive self-care plan.

-The Trailblazer Program, or bootcamp program, sets Black identifying entrepreneurs from 18 to 39 up for business growth.
-This eight week program covers topics such as:
+The Trailblazer Program sets Black identifying entrepreneurs from 18 to 39 up for business growth.
+This eight-week program covers topics such as:

 - Digitizing your business

 - And much more!